Kirchhoff–Love plate theory

 The Kirchhoff–Love theory of plates is a two-dimensional mathematical model that is used to determine the stresses and deformations in thin plates subjected to forces and moments.
-This theory is an extension of Euler-Bernoulli beam theory and was developed in 1888 by Love using assumptions proposed by Kirchhoff.
+This theory is an extension of Euler–Bernoulli beam theory and was developed in 1888 by Augustus Edward Hough Love using assumptions proposed by Gustav Kirchhoff.
 The theory assumes that a mid-surface plane can be used to represent a three-dimensional plate in two-dimensional form.

 The following kinematic assumptions that are made in this theory: